BadrIT/translation_center/README.md

 provide helper named `current_user` that returns the current user in the session and a before_filter named `authenticate_user!` that redirects a user to login page if not already signed in.

+You must have an `email` attribute in your `User` model.

-You need to add these methods in an initialize, for example `translation_authentication.rb` :
+You also need to add these methods in an initialize, for example `translation_authentication.rb` :
 ```ruby
 module TranslationCenter
   class ApplicationController < ActionController::Base